 Residential and Student Life offers students opportunities to become involved both on campus and in the community.
 Campus involvement is an important part of the collegiate experience because it allows students to gain valuable knowledge, make lifelong friends, and have fun!
-Check out the list of events on the student activities web page for dates, times, and details.
-For more information about activities, call (636)481-3295/797-3000, ext.
-3295.
+Check out the list of events on the campus life webpage for dates, times, and details.
+For more information about activities, call 636-481-3295.